nrkarcher/WorkVault/Notes/Internal Quality Survey.md

 I feel that my team's level of collaboration with the product team is appropriate for my position and I feel that I am heard by the product team.

+---
+2024-01-30

+What still needs to be done?
+What are some examples of poor performance?
+- Modified some of the questions.